Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \textbf{HYbrid Dictionary–ROCKET Architecture (Hydra)}~\citep{dempster22hydra} is a model that combines dictionary-based and convolution-based models.
 It begins by utilizing random convolutional kernels to calculate the activation of time series.
 These kernels, unlike ROCKET, are arranged into $g$ groups of $k$ kernels each.
 In each group of $k$ kernels, the activation of a kernel with the input time series is calculated, and we record how frequently this kernel is the best match (counts the highest activation).
 This results in a $k$-dimensional count vector for each of the $g$ groups, resulting in a total of $g \times k$ features.

 To implement Hydra, the time series is convolved with the kernels, and the resulting activation maps are organized into $g$ groups.
 Next, an (arg)max operation is performed to count the number of best matches, and the counts for each group's dictionary are increased.
 The main hyperparameters to consider are the number of groups and the number of kernels per group, with default values of $g = 64$ and $k = 8$.
 Hydra is applied to both the time series and its first-order differences.
-The best results in ~\citep{dempster22hydra} come from combining features from Hydra with features from MultiROCKET to form an ensemble.
-We call this classifier Hydra-MultiROCKET.
+The best results in ~\citep{dempster22hydra} come from concatenating features from Hydra with features from MultiROCKET to form its pipeline.
+We call this classifier \textbf{MultiROCKET-Hydra}.